-While the category provides high-level organization, your product attributes may be the deciding factor when customers search for specific features of your product.
-While Walmart may not require a ton of attributes per subcategy, you’ll want to look at at the left-hand filter on relevant search result pages to see what people look for.
+While the category provides high-level organization, your product attributes are what makes your product even easier to search for.
+Walmart does not require a ton of attributes per subcategory, but you’ll want to look at the left-hand filter on relevant search result pages to see what people look for when researching products like yours.
 Offer up as many relevant details about your item to ensure that your products make it onto pages that get filtered by color, size, material, and/or other traits.

 Your Brand + Size Specifications (if applicable) + Defining Quality + Item Name + Style (if applicable) + Item Pack Count

-Your product names should be somewhere between 31 to 100 characters long and provide the most important details about your product at a glance.
+It's recommended that your product name is between 50 to 70 characters long; Walmart will start to truncate your title after the first 50 or so characters.
+So, you'll want to provide the most important details about your product first.
 The best place to start is by thinking about how your customers are likely to search for your product.
 For example, if your customers are likely to search for color or size, include those details in the product name.
-If your listings includes multiple colors and variations, exclude mentioning these descriptors in the name and instead add them to your product attributes and/or descriptions.
+If your listings includes multiple colors and variations, exclude mentioning these descriptors in the name and instead add them to your product attributes.

 For most product types, Walmart expects you to have four or more images.
 Having any less could negatively impact your ranking, since it’s not clear to Walmart if customers have enough information to make a confident purchase.

-Whether in the short description (the bulleted feature list, which Walmart says should include three or more items) or longer description, keywords are useful in increasing your product’s visibility.
+Whether in the key features (the bulleted feature list, which Walmart says should include three or more items) or long description, keywords are useful in increasing your product’s visibility.
 Keywords are the terms associated with your product that buyers are likely to type into the search box.